photoSentinel Success Stories

 Behind the Scenes with Illume Visuals

-Raf Sanchez of Illume Visuals takes us behind the scenes of the installation of two photoSentinels which are time-lapsing the building of a large new casino in Macau.
+Raf Sanchez of Illume Visuals takes us behind the scenes of the installation of two photoSentinels which are time-lapsing the construction of a large new casino in Macau.
 We’re pretty sure the second installation featured in the video is the most difficult-to-access photoSentinel installation in the world, requiring some serious rigging gear and courage!.

 Gerald Desmond Bridge Replacement

-Building is underway on the Gerald Desmond Bridge Replacement Project in Port of Long Beach, CA. At two miles long, the new bridge will be California’s first long-span cable-stayed bridge, with a whopping 1000ft main-span.
-Local time-lapse photographer Michael E Stern captured the time-lapse footage in this video using the photoSentinel Pro, and will hopefully capture more great footage over the two year construction.
+Construction is underway on the Gerald Desmond Bridge Replacement Project in Port of Long Beach, CA. At two miles long, the new bridge will be California’s first long-span cable-stayed bridge, with a whopping 1000ft main-span.
+Local time-lapse photographer Michael E Stern captured the construction time-lapse footage in this video using the photoSentinel Pro, and will hopefully capture more great footage over the two year construction.

 David Seay Productions